 Each department in the School of Social Ecology has a Graduate Coordinator whose job it is to assist graduate students with questions, administrative paperwork and information related to the completion of their degree requirements.
-Graduate student files, containing transcripts, petitions and copies of any forms submitted to Office of Graduate Studies, are housed in the student's home department.
-The Graduate Coordinators for the School of Social Ecology are:
+Graduate student files containing transcripts, petitions and copies of any forms submitted to Graduate Division, are housed in the student's home department.